The

 For example: imagine your fretting hand anchored at the third fret in the prior illustration; so, with your first, second, and third fingers in that position.
 Starting from the fifth string: imagine playing the scale degrees , , , ; with fingers one, three, two, three.
 You will not be strictly playing in any shape's position.
 (That figure could be either in Shape 7 below — fingers two, four, three, four — or otherwise in Shape 1, which would be in position one fret up, covering scale degree Ⅳ by a stretch — fingers one, two, one, two.)

 But having said that, you can still know that the shapes are there; and still do cover the scale at that position.
+Once again, if you begin to see even one interval, then it's the scale construction that will begin to "trace out".
 Even if you play out of a shape's position: your "changed fingering" hasn't changed the shape!

 It is true that the positions on the neck where you can play out of the shape's intended fingering is fewer than the fingerings in-position.
 That is partly due to our choice of the first finger as the "preferred" stretch.
 Still, in more cases than not, you really can't shift out here, without eventually then shifting back in.
 Sometimes you'd be fingering a half step with the same finger; and sometimes there's common in-position tones, which simply allow you to re-finger a stretch with the first or fourth finger.
 (So there can also seem to be some "natural gravity" towards the uncontrived shapes this way.)